geirev/LBM/README.md

   - I have changed the format of the infile.in.
 Also, if there is no infile.in present, Boltzmann will generate one for you.
   - I have developed a relatively robust test environment.
 If you activate ltesting in infile.in the code will dump the whole distribution function f in a file at the end of the simulation e.g., testing000200.uf if you run 200 time-steps.
 All subsequent 200 time-steps runs will then compute the difference between the latest simulations and the reference testing000200.uf file.
-A tolerance of (RMSE=0.1E-06 and MAXERR=0.1E-05) are acceptable.
+A tolerance of (RMSE=0.1E-06 and MAXERR=0.1E-05) are acceptable in sigle precision.

 ## License